-Alice Rothchild was born in Boston in 1948 and grew up in Sharon, Massachusetts, moving to Brookline, Mass. for her last year of high school.
+Alice Rothchild was born in Boston in 1948 and grew up in Sharon, Massachusetts, moving to Brookline, Massachusetts for her last year of high school.
 The town of Sharon featured a history dating back to the revolutionary war, a spring-fed lake that attracted decades of summer visitors, and a rapidly growing Jewish population in the 1950s and 1960s.
 Alice’s family joined the local conservative synagogue, Temple Israel, where she attended Hebrew School and participated in an early version of a Bat Mitzvah.
 Her mother was very involved in teaching and writing about Jewish issues and the family made frequent pilgrimages to Brooklyn, New York, to visit family and observe Jewish holidays with her Orthodox grandparents.

 Alice graduated from Bryn Mawr College in 1970 with a BA in psychology and subsequently attended Boston University School of Medicine, class of 1974, followed by a medical internship at Lincoln Hospital in the south Bronx and an obstetrics and gynecology residency at Beth Israel Hospital in Boston, now Beth Israel Deaconess Medical Center.
-She was also Medical Director of the Women’s Community Health Center in Cambridge, Mass. from 1977-1979.
-After completing her residency, she co-founded Urban Woman and Child Health, Inc. in Jamaica Plain, Mass. and worked in this non-profit organization of physicians, midwives, and nurse-practitioners from 1979 to 1988.
+She was also Medical Director of the Women’s Community Health Center in Cambridge, MA from 1977-1979.
+After completing her residency, she co-founded Urban Woman and Child Health, Inc. in Jamaica Plain, MA and worked in this non-profit organization of physicians, midwives, and nurse-practitioners from 1979 to 1988.
 They provided ob-gyn and pediatric care to a unique mix of urban poor, a number of neighborhood and women’s health centers, as well as to the general population.
 She also joined the staff of Beth Israel Hospital, now Beth Israel Deaconess Medical Center.
-In 1988 she became a member of the staff of Harvard Community Health Plan which subsequently became Harvard Vanguard Medical Associates.
+In 1988 she joined the staff of Harvard Community Health Plan which subsequently became Harvard Vanguard Medical Associates.
 She served as an Assistant Professor of Obstetrics, Gynecology, and Reproductive Biology at Harvard Medical School until November 2013 and is currently retired from clinical medicine, serving as a Corresponding Member of the Faculty of the medical school.

 Alice developed an interest in progressive politics in the 1960s and 70s starting with campus opposition to the Vietnam War and moving on to her discovery of feminism and health reform movements while in medical school and residency.
 She contributed to the first edition of Our Bodies, Our Selves, joined women’s consciousness raising activities, and worked for health care reform on the grassroots level.
 Political analysis thus increasingly informed her understanding of the world.
 She also became active in a number of social justice organizations and began speaking and writing on topics ranging from childbirth to menopause to caring for underserved populations.

-For almost two decades, Alice sang in the Yiddish chorus, A Besere Velt (A Better World), of the Boston Workmen’s Circle, a progressive secular Jewish organization.
+For over two decades, Alice sang in the Yiddish chorus, A Besere Velt (A Better World), of the Boston Workmen’s Circle, a progressive secular Jewish organization.
 For more than 25 years she was active in the organization as part of the ritual committee, developing an annual community liberation seder, and was a member of the Mideast Working Group.
 In 1997, through her involvement in the Boston Workmen’s Circle, Alice turned much of her non-medical focus to understanding and writing about the Israeli/Palestinian conflict and its relationship to US foreign policy and American Jewry.
-She co-founded and co-chaired American Jews for a Just Peace Boston, co-organized the AJJP Health and Human Rights Project, and was on the coordinating committee of Jewish Voice for Peace Boston.
-She is now active on the national level as a member of the JVP Health Advisory Council and is on the board of the Gaza Mental Health Foundation and Just World Educational.
-Alice currently lives with her husband, cabinet maker Dan Klein, in Seattle, WA.
-They have two daughters, Emma and Sasha and moved to Seattle to be closer to family and a grandchild.
+She worked with a number of local and national groups and is now active with Jewish Voice for Peace on the national level as a member of the JVP Health Advisory Council and on the board of the Gaza Mental Health Foundation, Just World Educational, and We Are Not Numbers.

 Robert Shetterly painted her portrait as part of his Americans Who Tell the Truth project.